Satyarth29/PerksPal/README.md

 # **PerksPal**

-PerksPal is a rewards program application built using Java 17 and Spring Boot.
-This project aims to create a RESTful application with endpoints to manage customers, transactions, and rewards.
+PerksPal is a rewards program application developed using Java 17 and Spring Boot.
+The goal of this project is to create a RESTful application with endpoints for managing customers, transactions, and rewards.
 The application's database will store reward information.

-Additionally, the system will be preloaded with sample data.
+Rewards can be retrieved using either a customer ID or by providing a range of dates along with the customer ID through two distinct APIs.
+The system comes preloaded with sample data.
+Additionally, new customers can be added using the POST API available in the project.

 ### Features